Mobius1/esx_xp/README.md

 # esx_xp
 Adds an XP ranking system like the one found in GTA:O. Work in progress.

-This is the ESX version of my framework agnostic [XpM](https://github.com/Mobius1/XpM) package.

 ## Features
 * Designed to emulate the native GTA:O system
 * Saves and loads players XP / rank